Marriage Certificate Translation Dubai — MOJ License #701

 MOHRE (Employment-Linked Sponsorship)

-When sponsoring a spouse requires employment verification, the Ministry of Human Resources and Emiratisation may request marriage documentation as part of salary attestation for visa eligibility.
+When sponsoring a spouse, MOHRE may request marriage documentation as part of salary attestation and employment verification.
 Translation requirements align with GDRFA standards.

 Dubai Land Department (Property)